Klipper3d/klipper/docs/Config_Reference.md

 #   points to probe along each axis.
 This value must be an odd number.
 #   Default is 5.
 #fade_start: 1.0
-#   The gcode z position in which to start phasing out z-adjustment
+#   The G-Code z position in which to start phasing out z-adjustment
 #   when fade is enabled.
 Default is 1.0.
 #fade_end: 0.0
-#   The gcode z position in which phasing out completes.
+#   The G-Code z position in which phasing out completes.
 When set to a
 #   value below fade_start, fade is disabled.
 It should be noted that
 #   fade may add unwanted scaling along the z-axis of a print.
 If a
 #   user wishes to enable fade, a value of 10.0 is recommended.